5 Steps to Lower Your Credit Utilization Quickly

 2. Calculate Your Credit Utilization

-Not sure where to find your credit limit?
-Check your credit card balance online account for more information, or call your credit card company to confirm.
+Are you unsure where to find your credit limit?
+You can check your credit card balance online for more information or call your credit card company to confirm.

 3. Pay Off Your Debt

 Whether you want to be debt-free or not, paying your credit payments on time will only help your credit score.
-Not only will paying on time help your payment history, but it will also help you keep your credit utilization on track.
+Paying on time will not only help your payment history but also help you keep your credit utilization on track.

 Using a smaller portion of your credit is essential to maintaining a healthy credit utilization.
 Preserving a small outstanding credit balance is important for your overall financial health and net worth.

-Credit cards ease what financial phycologists call the “pain of the transition”, making it easy to buy goods.
-Credit cards are attractive because of this frictionless payment mechanism.
+Credit cards ease what financial psychologists call the “pain of the transition,” making it easy to buy goods.
+This frictionless payment mechanism makes credit cards attractive.
 The downside, of course, is that overspending can get out of hand.
 Paying your bills on time and making overpayments to decrease your outstanding balance will improve your credit utilization.

 4. Increase Your Limits

-One of the fastest ways to increase your credit utilization is to get your credit limit raised.
-This is easier to do for credit cards than other types of debt and usually involves contacting your credit card company.
+One of the fastest ways to increase your credit utilization is to raise your credit limit.
+This is easier for credit cards than for other types of debt and usually involves contacting your credit card company.

 If you make regular on-time payments, your credit provider might automatically increase your credit limit as a reward for being a great customer.
-This is one of the benefits that accrue to you for making your payments on time.
+This is one of the benefits of making your payments on time.

 Increasing your credit limit is fast, easy, and free, which can make a big difference to your credit score.